TeddyHuang-00/find_peaks/README.md

   --step STEP           Stepping for quantiles --unified_peaks {max,min}
                         Method for calling peak overlaps (two options): 'min': call minimum overlapping peak area 'max': call maximum overlap as peak
-  --seed SEED           Random seed
+  --no_discard_zeros    Treat zero scores as non-empty reads in raw data --seed SEED           Random seed
 ```

 - `N`: The number of random shuffle iterations to perform.
 The default is `100`.
 The higher the number, the more accurate the FDR will be, but the longer the program will take to run.
 - `FDR`: The false discovery rate to use.
 The default is `0.01`.
 This is calculated as the number of occurrence of peaks in the random shuffles over the number of peaks found in the real data.
 - `FRAC`: The fraction of the data to be used for calculating random shuffles (where 0 means no truncation).
 The default is `0`.
-This is used to speed up the program, as the random shuffles are calculated on a subset of the data.
+This is used to speed up the program, as the random shuffles and samples are taken on a subset of the data.
 - `MIN_COUNT`: The minimum number of consecutive fragments to consider as a peak.
 The default is `2`.
 - `MIN_QUANT`: The minimum quantile to consider as a peak.
 The default is `0.95`.
 Higher values will result in fewer peaks being called thus less noise in output.
 - `STEP`: The step size for quantiles.
 The default is `0.01`.
 Smaller steps results in finer result at the cost of run speed.
 - `UNIFIED_PEAKS`: The method for calling peak overlaps.
 The default is `max`.
 If `max`, the maximum overlap is called as the peak thus results in fewer but larger peaks.
 If `min`, the minimum overlap is called as one peak and results in more but smaller peaks.
+- `no_discard_zeros`: If set, treat zero scores as non-empty reads in raw data.
+The default is `False`.
+This is useful for data that has a lot of zeros, such as ChIP-seq data.
 - `SEED`: Random seed used for shuffling.
 The default is `0`.

 ## Examples